 Salary paid under NOK 60,000

-Special tax rules make it both easier and cheaper for you to hire private individuals to carry out work on either your home or your holiday home.
+There are separate tax rules that make it easier and cheaper for those who want to engage private individuals for work at home or at a holiday home.

-Special tax rules make it both simpler and cheaper to hire private individuals to carry out work on the employer's (client's) home or holiday home, e.g. gardening, work on the house or cabin, cleaning and other housework.
+The separate tax rules make it easier and cheaper to engage private individuals for work in the home or holiday home of a private employer (client), such as gardening, work on the house or holiday home, cleaning, and other household work.

-Foreign workers are taxable for their salary according to the same rules as Norwegian workers.
-This also applies to workers with a work permit in Norway in accordance with the special scheme for au pairs.
+Foreign workers are liable to pay tax on their salary according to the same rules as Norwegian workers.
+This also applies to workers with a work permit in Norway under the special scheme for au pairs.

 The simplified rules do not apply when you hire a company or self-employed person.